Decommissioning of the Gentilly‑2 facilities

-Decommissioning is the process that comprises the final shutdown of a nuclear facility and restoration of the site to a predetermined final condition.
+Decommissioning is the process that leads to the final shutdown of a nuclear facility and restoration of the site to a predetermined final condition.
 The process includes putting the reactor in a guaranteed shutdown state, and decontaminating and dismantling the facility.
+It refers to administrative and technical actions taken to allow the removal of some or all of the regulatory controls from a facility.

 The Gentilly‑2 facilities belong to Hydro‑Québec.
 They are located on the south shore of the Fleuve Saint-Laurent (St. Lawrence River), in the municipality of Bécancour, about 15 km east of the city of Trois-Rivières.
 The site hosts the old Gentilly‑2 nuclear generating station and waste storage facilities.